hi-covid-convo/hi-covid-convo.github.io/index.md

 ## Our Current Progress..

 ## Landing Page
 Users will first be taken to the landing page which will give an overview of the application.
 There is also a button to take them to Cece, the COVID chatbot.
-This page also goals over our goal for this application, and directs the user to go to the About page if they want to learn more
+This page also discusses the goal for this application, and directs the user to go to the About page if they want to learn more

 <img src = "./images/milestone1/landing.png">
 You can view our landing page [here](http://167.99.174.175/#/).